How To Check if Your Wedding Officiant Can Make Your Marriage Legal

 FAQs

-What States Recognize American Marriage Ministries?
+What States Recognize The PCO?

-According to AMM, as an AMM marriage officiant you are able to perform marriage anywhere in the U.S. Each state has its own rules, so it's important to double check.
+As a PCO marriage officiant you are able to perform marriage anywhere in the U.S. Each state has its own rules, so it's important to double check.

 How do I find a wedding officiant near me?